tealdeer-rs/tealdeer/docs/src/usage_custom_pages.md

 extending existing pages.

 The directory, where these custom pages and patches can be placed, follows OS conventions.
-On Linux for instance, the default location is `~/.local/share/tealdeer/pages/`.
+On Unix for instance, the default location is `~/.local/share/tealdeer/pages/`.
 To print the path used on your system, simply run `tldr --show-paths`.